Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/README.md

 ## Data

-In this project, data was retrieved from MySQL instead of from data warehouse.
+In this project, the analysis is done on data extracted out from MySQL rather than from a data warehouse.
+In other words, the focus is on online transaction processing (OLTP) not online analytics processing (OLAP).

+The database consist of

 ## Technical Problem and Solutions